A person has a severe cognitive impairment if:

 - Income Support which includes a disability premium because of incapacity for work

-Where someone is Severely Mentally Impaired, the property that they live in may be Exempt (no Council Tax to pay) or there may be a reduction in the amount of Council Tax payable.
+Where someone has a severe cognitive impairment, the property that they live in may be Exempt (no Council Tax to pay) or there may be a reduction in the amount of Council Tax payable.

 Please note: